MEMBER STORIES

 Why did you decide to apply for the Amazon Bootcamp?

 I first heard about it was when I attended the Amazon Academy in June.
 Some entrepreneurs spoke at the event and their main tips were it's all about your product, your story and understanding your finances.
-I thought I wanted to sign up to the Bootcamp.
+I thought I wanted to sign up to the bootcamp.
 I applied and got accepted.

 I was excited because it gave me a timeline.
-When you start working on a project, you can easily put things off, but I was set on 1 August for my launch and on 3 August, I attended the Bootcamp.
+When you start working on a project, you can easily put things off, but I was set on 1 August for my launch and on 3 August, I attended the bootcamp.

 It gave me a good overview of how to sell on Amazon.
 It helped me to understand the competition and operational excellence.
 How do I make sure that I've got the right resources and ensure my model is correct?
 I didn't have a barcode.
 I signed up for the barcode offer and added it to the products which made them look so professional.